← Back to 史記

 使 使

 In the fifth year of Duke Zhuang's reign, he married a Qi woman as his wife.
 He loved her but she had no son.
 He again married a Chen woman as his wife.
 She gave birth to a son, but he died early.
-The Chen woman's younger sister was also favored by Duke Zhuang, and gave birth to a son named Wan.
-Wan's mother died.
-Duke Zhuang commanded his wife, the Qi woman, to raise him and established him as crown prince.
-Duke Zhuang had a favored concubine who gave birth to a son named Zhou Xu.
+The Chen woman’s younger sister was also favored by Duke Zhuang and bore a son named Wan.
+When Wan’s mother died, Duke Zhuang ordered his wife, the woman of Qi, to raise him and made him crown prince.
+Duke Zhuang had a favored concubine who bore a son named Zhou Xu.
 In the eighteenth year, Zhou Xu had grown up.
 He liked warfare, and Duke Zhuang made him a general.
-Shi Que admonished Duke Zhuang, saying: 'If a concubine's son likes warfare and you make him a general, chaos will arise from this.'
+Shi Que admonished Duke Zhuang, saying: 'If a concubine's son likes warfare and is made a general, chaos will arise from this.'
 He did not listen.
 In the twenty-third year, Duke Zhuang died, and Crown Prince Wan succeeded him, becoming Duke Huan.

 11